Mateusz-Dobrzynski/fiszbin/README.md

 ### 1. Configure Anki Connect

 By default, Anki Connect blocks requests sent from origins other than `http://localhost`.
-For Fiszbin to function properly, you need to add `app://obsidian.md` to a whitelist found in `Tools > Add-ons > Anki Connect`.
+For Fiszbin to function properly, add `app://obsidian.md` to a whitelist found in `Tools > Add-ons > Anki Connect`.

 ```
 "webCorsOriginList": [